Grant-NBI/nbi-oedi-etl-v2/README.md

    * The ETL should extract specific sets of `upgrades`, `states`, and optionally `counties`, and these values must be configurable.

 6. **Metadata**:
-   * The metadata, located in the `metadata_and_annual_results` directory, provides building-specific information.
+   * The metadata, located in the `metadata_and_annual_results` or `metadata_and_annual_results_aggregates` directories, provides building-specific information.
-   * Metadata is stored in two formats depending on the version:
+   * Metadata is stored in three formats depending on the version:

      * **Version 1.0 (Legacy, State-Level Only)**:
        * Metadata is partitioned under `by_state` and follows the format: